By using this site, you agree to the Privacy Policy and Terms of Use.

 Introduction

-A judicial precedent is a legally binding rule or decision issued by a higher court that lower courts rely on when deciding similar cases.
+A judicial precedent is a legally binding rule or decision issued by a higher court.
+It is stated that lower courts rely on when deciding similar cases.
 Precedents are a crucial source of law.
 Keeton defines judicial precedents as “judicial decisions to which authority in some measure has been attached.”

 Precedents help supplement and bridge gaps in the legal system where necessary.
 They can establish new rules or laws but cannot change already established laws.
-Since these precedents are set by judges who are experts in law, they are generally presumed to be correct, giving them an element of authority.
-The doctrine of precedent refers to this authoritative nature, which obligates courts to apply precedents in cases with similar material facts.
+Since these precedents are set by judges who are experts in law.
+They are generally presumed to be correct, giving them an element of authority.
+The doctrine of precedent refers to this authoritative nature.
+It obligates courts to apply precedents in cases with similar material facts.

 The rule of precedent, adopted from English jurisprudence, is embedded in the Indian Constitution.
 Article 141 of the Constitution states, “the law declared by the Supreme Court shall be binding on all Courts within the territory of India.”